Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Encryption for Access Control

+\secspacingbot Each data chunk of a data stream is encrypted under a random symmetric key derived from our key derivation construction.
+Keys are rotated for each chunk permitting access permissions at the chunk level.
+This allows for flexible access policies for individual data consumers without the need for data re-encryption or introducing redundant data.
+The design of our key derivation construction in its core builds on hash trees~\cite{briscoe1999marks} and key regression~\cite{fu:keyregression} to enable expressing \emph{stream-specific access policies} and \emph{efficient management of encryption keys.} \oursystem supports computing a large segment of keys from a single shared state instead of sharing individual keys.

+We now give a brief background on hash trees and key regression and their role in our encryption-based access control construction.
+We elaborate why these two components alone fall short in meeting our design requirements and describe how we leverage them to create our hybrid key management construction.
+We formalize the security guarantees of our key management in \rap{proof}.

+\fakeparagraph{Binary Hash Tree (BHT).} A BHT~\cite{briscoe1999marks} is a balanced binary tree, built top-down from a secret random seed as the root; using two cryptographic hash functions for the left and right child nodes, i.e., hash$_l$() and hash$_r$(), respectively.
+Initially the hash functions are applied to the root node.
+This procedure is applied recursively until the desired depth $h$ in the tree is reached, as depicted in \rfig{tree-sharing}.
+The leaf nodes represent the keystream $\{k_0, k_1, k_2, ..., k_{2^h-1}\}$.
+We select a large $h$ such that the keystream is virtually infinite.

-For \oursystem's key management, we construct a hash tree of depth $d$.
-The leaf nodes deliver the data encryption keys (i.e., via a key derivation function), as depicted in~\rfig{tree-sharing}.
-The encryption keys are time-encoded such that each key maps to a well-defined time interval, during which a data chunk is generated.
-To share any arbitrary interval, the data owner just shares the inner nodes in the BHT necessary to compute the corresponding keys.
+We encrypt each data chunk of the data stream with a unique key derived from the BHT.
+With this construction users can efficiently share any arbitrary time interval of their stream; by just sharing the inner nodes in the BHT necessary to compute the corresponding keys.
 For instance, in~\rfig{tree-sharing}, given the two highlighted inner nodes a data consumer is granted access to two disjoint intervals $t_{[0-3]}$ and $t_{[6-7]}$, and can compute the corresponding decryption keys.
-Our construction so far, while consistent with our efficiency and low overhead requirements, lacks support for sharing in subscription mode, where data consumers have continuous access to data streams.
-Realizing this mode of sharing with BHT requires maintaining and sharing a growing state per data consumer.
+While consistent with our efficiency and low overhead requirements, this BHT-based construction lacks support for sharing in subscription mode, where data consumers have continuous access to data streams.
+Realizing this mode of sharing with BHT requires maintaining and sharing a growing state per individual data consumer.

+\fakeparagraph{Key Regression.} Key regression~\cite{fu:keyregression} is a hash-chain based construction that enables sharing a large number of keys by only sharing a single state.
+Given a single hash token, one can derive all previous keys by applying the hash function successively, i.e., given key $K_t$ in time $t$ one can compute all keys until the initial key $K_0$, i.e., $\forall_{i\in [0..t]} K_i$.
+However, no future keys can be computed (forward-secrecy).
+This is not always desirable, as key regression enables sharing of all keys from the beginning until \emph{current time} (all-or-none principle).